 Independent study is a fundamental element of the course and accounts for about 70% or 35 hours of your weekly study time.

-Teaching is mostly via lectures with more informal lab sessions and small-group tutorials to reinforce ideas discussed in the lectures and to give you a chance to develop ideas with staff and other students.
+Teaching is mostly via lectures with more informal lab sessions, online activities and small-group tutorials to reinforce ideas discussed in the lectures and to give you a chance to develop ideas with staff and other students.

 You will be assessed by a combination of coursework and exams plus an independent final year project, which contributes substantially to your final mark.

 Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or as written comments.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 This programme is delivered in the Byrom Street complex of LJMU’s City Campus.
 Here you’ll find high quality lecture theatres, meeting and seminar rooms plus social spaces and a large café.
 The Avril Robarts Library, open 24/7 during semester, is just minutes away on Tithebarn Street.

 Please choose your qualifications below to view requirements

 GCSE and equivalents

 Prior to starting the programme applicants must have obtained Grade C or Grade 4 or above in English Language and Mathematics GCSE or an approved alternative qualification below: